British Ambassador to Slovenia

 An emergency travel document does not guarantee entry to every country.

 Visit our travel advice for Slovenia for information and news updates, to ensure you stay safe and avoid problems whilst living or visiting the country.

 For information on how to apply for your first passport or renew an existing passport, please visit the overseas passport section of this website.

-Please note that our Embassy cannot deal with individual enquiries about passport applications.
+Please note that our Embassy can’t deal with individual enquiries about passport applications.

 Notarial and documentary services

-A list of English speaking lawyers and interpreters who may be able to help you with official transactions in Slovenia.
+A list of English speaking lawyers and interpreters who may be able to help you with legal advice and official translations in Slovenia.
 Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government

 Living in Slovenia

 Useful information for British nationals living in Slovenia, including where to find information on services provided by others.